Trouble Starting a Session?

 - Click OK.

 - Click the G icon in the Menu Bar (near your clock).
 A menu is displayed.

 - In the Network information section, uncheck Secure login.

 Desktop background vanishes when a Glance Screen Share session starts

 Many background designs are detailed, which creates data that Glance has to transmit.
-To speed performance, Glance usually turns off your computer's background during a session.
+To speed up performance, Glance usually turns off your computer's background during a session.
 The background reappears when your Glance session ends.

 If you would prefer to keep your desktop background visible during sessions, follow these steps:

 - Select Settings.

 - Uncheck Hide desktop background.